cbib/virhunter/README.md

 bash scripts/download_test_installation.sh
 ```
 Then run the bash script that calls the testing, training and prediction python scripts of VirHunter.
-Attention, the training process may take more than one hour.
+Attention, the training process may take some time (up to an hour).
 ```shell
 bash scripts/test_installation.sh
 ```